 You probably have a loved one—most likely an elderly or aging parent— who needs some help at home.
-It could be as simple as helping with daily household chores, grocery shopping, or meal preparation.
+It could be as simple as help keeping up with daily household chores, grocery shopping or meal preparation.

 When miles keep you from seeing your aging loved one

 You may live out of town or even across the country and feel guilty about not visiting your parents as off as you should.
 You worry about them.
 You might even call their neighbors to inquire about how your parent is doing.
 The one thing you know for sure is your parent is not getting any younger and now might be the best time to investigate home care for them.

 Physical and cognitive changes aren't always easy to detect